sjaehn/BWidgets/BStyles/README.md

 Style objects describe a whole widget style.
 Styles may take up multiple [StyleProperties](#StyleProperties) within a `std::map`.
 Like a widget foreground and a widget background and a widget border.
-Styles may also take up other Styles within its StyleProperty elements.
+Styles may also take up other Styles within its StyleProperty elements (nested styles).
+The Style subset within another Style is then pushed to the child widgets with the same URID.
 This can be used to describe composite widgets.

+Note: In contrast to Theme styles which are visible over the whole widget tree, a Style within a Style is only visible for the widget (and its child widgets) where it has been pushed too.

 Example:
 ```